Kumari-Smitha/banana-speak/README.md

-Welcome to my BANANA SPEAK APP 🤑.
+Welcome to my BANANA SPEAK APP 🍌.

 Please find the link to the banana speak app below.
-Here you can translate any sentence from english to Minions language.
+Here you can translate any sentence from english to Minions language👽.

 https://banana-speaks-smitha.netlify.app/